 Probably not.
 Your tattoo is an open injury, and absorbing water might increase the chance of microscopic organisms and increment the danger of disease.
 This implies no swimming or sitting in baths, hot tubs, pools, or vast water for at any rate fourteen days.

 3. How Can I Cover Up My Waterproof Tattoo?

-You may require a concealer, some clear powder, and red lipstick to keep the cosmetics from spreading to conceal your tattoo.
+You may require a concealer, some clear powder.
 Especially, ensure that you use waterproof things.

 As we mentioned before, the important period to protect your tattoo effectively is a minimum of 2 weeks to be able to swim.
 Please do not rush, or you might face some consequences from mild to severe levels on your skin and tattoo.

-We hope that this article on “How long after tattoo can you swim?” is useful for you.
+We hope that this article on “can you swim after getting a tattoo?” is useful for you.
 Thank you for reading, and see you in our next post!